gniharika04/Namaste-React/README.md

 So let's learn together and grow together.

 Some important points to be remembered while cloning this respository.
-Ater successful cloning, please follow below instructions:
+After successful cloning, please follow below instructions:
  - I have given path for running app in package.json file inside "scripts", you can change it as per your convenience and run npm run start.
  - Also you can change port number or remove if app in not running in given port number
  - If you want to use direct command "npx parcel <entry point>"to run app, then remove "start" and "build" from "scripts".
 Just give npx parcel <entry point>